JoeMatulka/Slam-Royale/README.md

 # Slam-Royale
-Code used to create game Slam Royale
+Code used to create the game Slam Royale

 You'll notice that some of the code references prefabs, textures, sounds, etc. I stripped those out.